Does a Flush Beat a Straight in Poker?

 A flush is a poker hand that consists of five cards of the same suit, irrespective of their numerical order.
 For instance, if a player holds the Ace, King, Queen, Jack, and Ten of hearts, they would possess a flush.
 It’s important to note that the specific order of the cards within a flush has no bearing on its value; all that matters is that they belong to the same suit.

-A flush is considered a formidable hand due to its relatively high probability of occurrence and its potential to defeat lower-ranked hands.
-When multiple players have a flush, the one with the highest-ranking flush based on the card’s face value prevails.
-In the event of a tie, where two or more players have the same highest-ranking flush, the pot is split between them.
+A flush stands out as a strong hand because players can achieve it with a relatively high frequency, and it can beat lower-ranked hands.
+If several players hold a flush, the player with the highest-ranking flush, determined by the face value of the cards, wins.
+In case of a tie, where two or more players have the same highest-ranking flush, they split the pot.

 The Strength of a Straight